Health-Education-England/tis-trainee-ui/README.md

 When deploying to preprod the `ENV` environment variable should be set to `preprod`, allowing the correct dotenv file to be loaded.

+### Deployment pipeline

+Note that e2e tests are not run as part of the suite of automated PR tests.
+They are only run after a PR is merged and built: they are run against the resulting preprod instance.

+This means that you need to run the e2e tests locally (which you should be doing anyway) and not rely on the PR / Sonarcloud automated checks to avoid deploying failing code to preprod.